 - Take “No Jet-Lag” pills.
 We don’t know how these magical beans work (okay, they’re not really beans), but they really made a difference on our last long-haul flight.
 Just follow the directions and you’ll be golden!

-What to Wear on a Long Haul Flight
+What to Wear on a Long-Haul Flight

-Here’s an important piece of advice — put a lot of thought into what to wear when flying long distance.
+Here’s an important piece of advice — put a lot of thought into what to wear when flying long distances.
 You’ll be in those clothes for a while, so you better choose wisely.
 No pressure, of course.
 We’re just saying that things can get pretty funky very quickly.